christina715/UCL-MSc-Thesis/README.md

 3. maximal_second_order_disassortative_rewiring.
 This file presents a method for second-order disassortative rewiring pattern.

-4.graph_for_trend_of_rewiring.
+4. graph_for_trend_of_rewiring.
 This file contains the codes for display the trend of the change of second-order assortative coefficient in three link rewiring patterns.

-5.the_graph_for_analysis.
+5. the_graph_for_analysis.
 This file includes the codes for display the change of topological properties of original datasets and their surrogate networks.